zopyx/pp.server/docs/source/README.rst

 pp.server - Produce & Publish Server
 ====================================

-``pp.server`` is a Pyramid based server implementation and implements the server side functionality of the Produce & Publish platform.
+``pp.server`` is a FastAPI based server implementation and implements the server side functionality of the Produce & Publish platform.
 It is known as the ``Produce & Publish Server``.